Divine Mercy image: Hyła painting

 Another painting of the Divine Mercy was made by Adolf Hyła as a votive offering.
 In painting the picture, Hyła expressed his gratitude for the survival of his family during World War II.

 Hyła was given the descriptions from Kowalska's diary by the nuns at the convent and a small copy of the first painting.
 Hyła's image is somewhat different from Kazimirowski's, as the former figured Jesus as a "Divine Physician" who walks the earth and heals people.
 He has Jesus approaching the viewer, instead of merely standing.
 Christ's right hand is lifted up high in benediction, and He is looking into the eyes of the viewer.
 The original version of the painting had a country landscape in the background, which was removed in a later replica, as it was deemed "non-liturgical".

 The Hyła rendition is also called the "Kraków Divine Mercy Image" because it is kept in the sanctuary at Kraków-Łagiewniki at the Divine Mercy Sanctuary, Kraków.
-Many artistic renditions of this image were created such as The Divine Mercy Parish in Madaluyong, Philippines which was constructed in 1992 due to vast devotion of itself since 1985.
+Many artistic renditions of this image were created such as The Divine Mercy Parish in Mandaluyong, Philippines, which was constructed in 1992 due to vast devotion of itself since 1985, and the "blue Hyła" version by an American painter Kathleen Weber, depicting the Hyła's rendition of Jesus wearing lighter bluish-white clothing in a dark blue background.

 Other versions

 Before Hyła offered his votive painting, the sisters had commissioned Stanisław Batowski to paint a third version.
 It was lost in a fire, and Batowski painted a fourth painting, which arrived at the convent at almost the same time as Hyła's.
 Cardinal Sapieha, who happened to be in the convent then, selected the Hyła painting because it was a votive image.
 A number of other artists have painted the image, but Hyła's rendition remains the most reproduced one.

-"The image of The Divine Mercy, painted by Adam Styka (1957), [is] displayed in the Sanctuary of The Divine Mercy at the Congregation of Marians in Stockbridge, MA USA."
-(Diary pictures of images) it was later removed in 2022 during renovation works and relocated to a safe vault in the church.

 Another popular image was created in 1982 by American artist Robert Skemp, an illustrator of pop fiction paintings and posters during the baby boomer era.
-This rendition depicts Jesus standing in front of an arched doorway, with a more pronounced halo about his head.
-Skemp was a devoted Catholic during his lifespan and had construct his will to paint the sacred image prior upon his death in 1984.
-The Skemp and Hyła images are the most ubiquitous depictions found in the Philippines, where the devotion to the Divine Mercy is a popular one.
-The Skemp version of this image was recreated in various places and churches in the Philippines, particularly in Bulacan, where the eighty foot tall image of a replica bearing the Tagalog inscription of "Jesus I Trust In You" is displayed at the National Shrine of the Divine Mercy in 2002.
+Based on both the original and Hyła's works, the Skemp version depicts Jesus with a bright halo on his head standing on a doorway.
+Commissioned by the Marian Fathers in the 1970's, the Skemp version, along with Hyła's, are popular in the Philippines.